 You don’t need a gym membership to stay active during pregnancy, help your body deal with pregnancy discomforts, and prepare for your birthing time.
 There are plenty of simple things you can do at home, like wall sits, that are low-intensity.
 Fortunately, there are many great resources online for today’s mamas who want to stay healthy and active!
-You can click here for more information on at-home workouts, what to expect later in your pregnancy, natural ways to alleviate common complaints, and more.
+For example, you can click here for suggestions on ways to stay active at home, relieve common late pregnancy discomforts, and more.

 That’s a very long post for a few photos, but I feel strongly about being active during pregnancy!
 I really hope that someone reading this post is inspired to stick up for themselves, do their own research rather than listening to any random naysayers, discuss their situation with their provider, and stay active during pregnancy or can help encourage a woman who wants to exercise while pregnant.

 PS – For a lot of evidence-based information on the effects of exercise on pregnancy, I encourage you to check out the book Exercise Through your Pregnancy.